Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 - Max: 37.92 CFM

-The next test I did was using a Y-gauge and water lift gauge to check suction at the max setting.
+My next test was using a Y-gauge and water lift gauge to check suction at the max setting.

-The Y-gauge is commonly used for checking central vacuums to see if there are clogging issues.
+The Y-gauge is commonly used to check central vacuums to see if there are clogging issues.

-It’s one of the more accurate tools to measure power because there’s not much variability, unlike attaching the water lift gauge on a vacuum (using a PVC pipe as a bridge).
+It’s one of the more accurate tools for measuring power because there’s not much variability, unlike attaching the water lift gauge to a vacuum (using a PVC pipe as a bridge).

 Using the latter can give wild readings that aren’t consistent.